 Yes, the sightings we upload every year for the backyard bird count are modest.
 But when compiled with sightings around the world, they add up.
 Researchers will use the information to track bird populations and migration patterns and help them understand the impact humans are having on wildlife.
 And Texans have a big role to play in conservation as we live in a bird rich state.
 According to the Audubon Society, Texas has 636 of the 957 bird species found in North America – more bird species than any state in the union.

 Important stuff.
-But the cool thing is that a whole new world will open up that you only noticed in passing before.
-Now I know that those pigeons moodily cooing in the trees are actually white wing doves.
-And that the beautiful song I used to think was from the flashy northern cardinal is really the riffing of the stubby Carolina wren.
+But the cool thing is that a whole new world has opened up that we only noticed in passing before.
+Now I KNOW that those pigeons moodily cooing in the canopy are actually white wing doves.
+And that the piercing song I used to think was from the flashy northern cardinal is really the riffing of the humble Carolina wren.
 That those ducks flying south are actually cormorants who winter here.
 Turns out they fly over our house everyday on their daily commute to and from their roosting spot on the Trinity River.

 So that’s why I’m encouraging you to do the Great Backyard Bird Count.
-Because one thing I’ve learned over the years – one wren ID’d in the handbook is more personal now than two brown birds in the bush.
+Because one thing I’ve learned over the years – one Carolina wren ID'd is better than two brown birds in the bush.